biscuit-js/biscuit-store/docs/DUCK_PRINCIPLE.md

 1. Create a duck;
 2. Tell the duck that it is by definition a duck so it must swim, quack and fly;
-3. Teach the duck to swim, fly and quack.
+3. Teach the duck to swim, quack and fly.

 store.js
 ``` javascript